kaiserbergin/NBomber.Website/src/docs/blog/nbomber-2-0.md

 |---|---|---|
 |Scenario|simple_http|Step 'fetch_html_page' in scenario 'simple_http' didn't track data transfer.
 In order to track data transfer, you should use Response.Ok(sizeInBytes: value)|

-If you want, you can disable HintAnalyzer
+You can disable HintAnalyzer if you want

 ```fsharp {3}
 Scenario.create "simple_http" [step]